MNelubin/Lab-work-1/README.md

 ## Description

-Implementation of an Image Processing Library.
+Implementation of an Image Processing program.

 ## Documentation